The Delicious Crescent

 Instructions

-• Turn off the heat and stir in turmeric.
+• Turn off heat and stir in turmeric.
 Do not let it burn.

-• Set aside one third of the onion and oil mixture.
-Mix the dried mint into it while still hot and save it for garnish.
+• Reserve one-third of the onion and oil mixture; stir in dried mint while still hot and set aside for garnish.

-Tip: Alternatively you could blend a very small portion of the soup and add it back to give it a creamy consistency.
+• Thicken Soup: In a small bowl, combine a few tablespoons of soup with flour (making sure there are no lumps) and stir back into soup.
+Tip: Alternatively you could blend a small portion of the soup and add it back to give it a creamy consistency.

-• Ladle the Persian noodle soup into bowls and top with dollops of kashk or sour cream and the onion-mint oil mixture.
+• Serve: Ladle into bowls and top with dollops of kashk/sour cream and onion-mint mixture.
+Serve additional lemon slices, vinegar, or kashk/sour cream on the side.

 Notes

-2. Cook the soup in a slow cooker for a perfectly thick and creamy consistency.
+2. Slow Cooker Option: Cook for a thicker, creamier consistency.
 The soup should be like a thick porridge or chili in consistency.

-7. Freezer Friendly: You can freeze the soup in freezer safe containers.
+6. Storage: Refrigerate for 4 to 5 days or freeze in small freezer-safe containers.
 Thaw and reheat, adding water to adjust the consistency.

 Nutrition